aleximmer/Laplace/README.md

 pdoc --http 0.0.0.0:8080 laplace --template-dir template
 ```

+## Contributing

+Pull requests are very welcome.
+Please follow these guidelines:

+1. Use [ruff](https://github.com/astral-sh/ruff) as autoformatter.
+Please refer to the following [makefile](https://github.com/aleximmer/Laplace/blob/main/makefile) and run it via `make ruff`.
+Please note that the order of `ruff check --fix` and `ruff format` is important!
+2. Also use [ruff](https://github.com/astral-sh/ruff) as linter.
+Please manually fix all linting errors/warnings before opening a pull request.
+3. Fully document your changes in the form of Python docstrings, typehinting, and (if applicable) code/markdown examples in the `./examples` subdirectory.
+4. Provide as many test cases as possible.
+Make sure all test cases pass.

+Issues, bug reports, and ideas are also very welcome!

 ## References

 This package relies on various improvements to the Laplace approximation for neural networks, which was originally due to MacKay [1].
 Please consider citing the respective papers if you use any of their proposed methods via our laplace library.